martinholden-skillsoft/node-percipio-contentaccessreport/README.md

 The Percipio[https://api.percipio.com/reporting/api-docs/#/%2Fv1/getReportRequest](https://api.percipio.com/reporting/api-docs/#/%2Fv1/getReportRequest) API will then be called to download the generated data.

-The default configuration returns JSON and it will be stored in:
+The default configuration returns JSON and the data will be stored in:

 ```
 results/YYYYMMDD_hhmmss_results.json